Life Insurance for Zyrtec users.

 What kind of information will the insurance companies ask me or be interested in?

-During any life insurance application, most life insurance companies are going to want to ask a wide variety of different questions all designed to determine how healthy you are.
-Now in the case of individuals who have been prescribed Zyrtec in the past, chances are, the questions that will be asked of you aren’t going to vary all that much other than the fact that more “attention” may be spent on reviewing your answers to some questions vs others.
+Most life insurance companies are going to want to ask a wide variety of different questions, all designed to determine how healthy you are during any life insurance application.
+Now in the case of individuals who have been prescribed Zyrtec in the past, chances are, the questions that you’ll be asked aren’t going to vary all that much from traditional questions.
+The only difference is that more “attention” may be spent on reviewing your answers to some questions vs. others.

 Common questions found of most life insurance applications will include: